Water Deer Taxonomy - True Deer

 Species: inermis (the Latin masculine adjective inermis means "unarmed", "weaponless" or "defenceless" in reference to the lack of antlers)*

 ^ This follows the primary molecular data and the scheme laid out by Colin Groves and Peter Grubb in their Ungulate Taxonomy, published in 2011.
-Some authors maintain the water deer belong to their own subfamily, the Hydropotinae.
+Some authors maintain the water deer belong to their own subfamily, the Hydropotinae, but this is not widely supported.

 * Note that some texts incorrectly translate the binomial name as "the unspotted water-deer".

-Finally, it is worth mentioning that some authors have suggested a connection between water deer and the rusine deer of southern Asia (i.e., members of the Rusa genus, which includes the Philippine spotted deer and several sambar species).
+Finally, it is worth noting that some authors have suggested a connection between water deer and the rusine deer of southern Asia; members of the genus Rusa, which includes the Philippine spotted deer and several sambar species.

 Recent mitochondrial data have highlighted striking similarities between the genome of the water deer and that of the swamp deer, or barasingha, Rucervus duvaucelii. - Credit: Marc Baldwin

-Lydekker, in his 1898 opus, mentioned that Sir Victor Brooke originally believed water deer related to the rusine before revising his opinion and placing it within the New World cervids.
-At the time of writing this isn't a well-supported arrangement, with most schemes grouping both Rusa and Rucervus (the barasingha or swamp deer of India) together with the Axis and Cervus species.
-Some genetic markers do, nonetheless, imply an intriguing connection and, in their brief note to Mitochondrial DNA in 2020, Zongzhi Li and colleagues presented the complete mitochondria genome of the water deer, pointing out its remarkable similarity to that of Rucervus duvaucelii branderi, a subspecies of barasingha found in Kanha National Park.
-If borne out, this means Rucervus actually belongs within the Capreolinae and implies we should revisit our current thinking of New and Old World cervids.
+Lydekker, in his 1898 opus, mentioned that, before revising his opinion and placing the species among the New World cervids, Sir Victor Brooke had originally considered water deer to be related to the rusines.
+This alignment has little support in the current literature, where most schemes group both Rusa and Rucervus -- the barasingha or swamp deer of India -- with the Axis and Cervus species.
+Some genetic markers do, nonetheless, point to an intriguing connection.
+In a brief note in Mitochondrial DNA in 2020, Zongzhi Li and colleagues presented the complete mitochondrial genome of the water deer, highlighting its remarkable similarity to that of Rucervus duvaucelii branderi, a subspecies of barasingha from Kanha National Park.
+If confirmed, this would mean that Rucervus actually belongs within the Capreolinae – with significant implications for our current understanding of the New World and Old World cervid divide.

 For more information on how species are classified see: Taxonomy